 Induction and Support

-Induction and Support programs offer a range of services and supports for educators new to the district, including professional development, mentoring support, and licensure support.
-In addition, Induction and Support is responsible for over 1,000 pre-service placements in MPS schools for field experience students, student teachers, and clinical placements, working in partnership with many institutes of higher education in southeastern Milwaukee and around the state of Wisconsin.
+Induction and support programs offer a range of services and supports for educators new to the district, including professional development, mentoring support, and licensure support.
+In addition, the induction and support office is responsible for over 1,000 pre-service placements in MPS schools for field experience students, student teachers, and clinical placements, working in partnership with many institutes of higher education in southeastern Milwaukee and around the state of Wisconsin.

 Induction and Support Manager: